-Registration is OPEN!
+Registration is Closed.

-Goals and Purpose of Program: The program is designed to help runners with previous marathon experience reach their goals of improving their marathon experience.
+The program is designed to help runners with previous marathon experience reach their goals of improving their marathon experience.
 Over the past 5 years, on average, 1/3 of the participants have achieved PR’s (personal records) and Boston qualifying times.
 Last year alone, half of the participants ran PR’s and BQ’s.

 Head Coach/Director: Harold Rosen